 - Remove grains that contain gluten from her diet.
 She should not eat any food that contains wheat, barley, or rye.
 Keep in mind that wheat has many forms.
 She should avoid products that include bulgur, durum, graham, kumut, spelt, and semolina.
 These are all wheat!

-- Your teen should not eat any obvious gluten containing foods such as: bagels, breads, beer, cakes, candy, cereals, crackers, cookies, dressing, flour tortillas, gravy, ice cream cones, licorice, malts, rolls, pretzels, pasta, pizza, pancakes, sauces, stuffing, soy sauce, veggie burgers, vegetarian bacon/vegetarian chicken patties (many vegetarian meat substitute products contain gluten), and waffles.
+- Your teen should not eat any obvious gluten containing foods such as: bagels, breads, cakes, candy, cereals, crackers, cookies, dressing, flour tortillas, gravy, ice cream cones, licorice, malts, rolls, pretzels, pasta, pizza, pancakes, sauces, stuffing, soy sauce, veggie burgers, vegetarian bacon/vegetarian chicken patties (many vegetarian meat substitute products contain gluten), and waffles.
 Please note this is NOT a complete list.

 Why should my teen omit barley from her diet?